kensiprell/ktorio.github.io/quickstart/guides/ssl.md

 	jwilder/nginx-proxy
 ```

-* `--restart=always` so the docker daemon restarts the container when the machine is restarted.
+* `--restart=always` so the docker daemon restarts the container when the machine is restarted
-* `--network=reverse-proxy` so NGINX is in that network and can connect to other containers in the same network.
+* `--network=reverse-proxy` so Nginx is in the network and can connect to other containers in the same network
-* `-v certs:ro` this volume will be shared with the letsencrypt-companion to access the certificates per domain.
+* `-v certs:ro` this volume will be shared with the letsencrypt-companion to access the certificates per domain
-* `-v conf, vhost` so this configuration is persistent and accessible from outside in the case you have to do some tweaks.
+* `-v conf, vhost` so this configuration is persistent and accessible from outside in the case you have to do some tweaks
-* `-v /var/run/docker.sock` this allows this image to get notified / introspect about new containers running in the daemon.
+* `-v /var/run/docker.sock` allows this image to get notified / introspect about new containers running in the daemon
-* `-e --label` used by the companion by identify this image as NGINX.
+* `-e --label` used by the companion to identify this image as Nginx

 You can adjust `/home/virtual/nginx*` paths to the path you prefer.

-### Creating a Nginx Let's Encrypt companion container
+### Creating an Nginx Let's Encrypt Companion Container

-With the nginx-proxy container, now we can create a companion container,
-that will request and renew certificates:
+With the nginx-proxy container, now we can create a companion container that will request and renew certificates:

 ```bash
 docker rm -f nginx-letsencrypt